 6. Institute military titles and confer military titles above the general-grade officer rank.

-The NDC consists of a Chairman, Vice-Chairmen and Members who are elected [appointed] by and hold the same term of office as the Supreme People’s Assembly [SPA] which has technically and traditionally been five years.
+The NDC consisted of a Chairman, Vice-Chairmen and Members elected [appointed] by and held the same term of office as the Supreme People’s Assembly [SPA] which is five years.
 Since the 10th SPA in 1998 the NDC has operated as a collective body gathering senior principals of the DPRK’s national security community to deliberate and disseminate policy, particularly on major issues such as strategic weapons, succession planning (transfer of power) and foreign investment.

-However, it is not clear when or if the NDC convenes formal meetings.
+However, it was never clear when or if the NDC convened formal meetings.
 NDC Vice-Chairmen and Members are typically a combination of active duty KPA and civilians representing the KPA’s regular service commands, the political officer corps, internal security and military [munitions] industry.

-Since 2009 three key security organizations are technically subordinate to the NDC:
+From 2009 to 2016 three key security organizations were technically subordinate to the NDC:

-Within the NDC apparatus are several known departments and sections, including:
+Within the NDC apparatus were several known departments and sections, including:

 NDC Administration Department: The NDC Administration Department is responsible for the NDC’s daily administrative and financial management (including oversight of SOEs), and provides general guidance in these areas to the Ministry of People’s Armed Forces (MPAF) and the General Staff Department.
 NDC Administration may also coordinate interactions between the NDC, the DPRK Cabinet, State Planning Commission and Second Economy Commission.
 The previous director, Yi Myo’ng-su (KPA Gen), was appointed Minister of People’s Security after the 4th session of the 12th Supreme People’s Assembly.
 According to unconfirmed reports in ROK media, Yi was replaced by Kim Cho’ng-u’n.